perlwasm/talk-perlcic-2020/index.md

 ### What is WebAssembly?

-**WebAssembly** (Wasm) is a _fast_, _safe_ and _portable_ bytecode that can be used by web browers for performance critical situations where plain JavaScript is not appropriate.
+**WebAssembly** (Wasm) is a _fast_, _safe_ and _portable_ bytecode that can be used by web browers for performance critical situations where plain JavaScript is not appropriate

 ---